Hey Jude (Beatles album): Artwork and title

-Originally, the album was to be called The Beatles Again.
-Shortly before the record was released, however, the title was changed to Hey Jude in order to promote the inclusion of the top-selling song that led off side two.
-The title change occurred after the record labels were printed, and an untold number of copies of the LP were sold with labels with the title The Beatles Again.
-This was also true for cassette copies of the album, which retained the original title.
-Neither the front nor the back of the album jacket displayed the record's title (or the name of the band), but most copies were sold in a jacket whose spine read Hey Jude.
-In an attempt to clear up any confusion caused by the pre-printed labels, initial copies of the album displayed a sticker on the cover bearing the title Hey Jude.
-The edition of the album with "The Beatles Again" label bore catalogue number SO-385 on the label but not on the jacket.
-This is because of a similarly timed decision to reduce the price from $6.98 (SO- prefix) to $5.98 (SW- prefix).
-The record jacket was prepared late enough so that it lists the catalogue number as SW-385.
-The SW-385 catalogue number appears on the label of later pressings that bear the title Hey Jude on the label.
+Shortly before the record was released, the title was changed to Hey Jude, the album's biggest hit.
+The change occurred after the record labels were printed, and some copies of the LP were sold with labels that bore the original title The Beatles Again.
+Neither the front nor the back of the album jacket displayed the record's title, but most copies were sold in a jacket whose spine read Hey Jude.
+The edition of the album with the Beatles Again labels bore catalogue number SO-385 on the labels but not on the jacket.
+Later pressings include both the Hey Jude title and SW-385 on the labels.
+Some copies of the album displayed a sticker on the cover bearing the new title.